clarin-eric/switchboard/README.md

 # Note
 The software is currently being developed.
-There is no stable version yet.
+A 1.0 release will be made available by October 31, 2016.

+# Publications:

+- The Switchboard specification (Milestone 2.2 of the CLARIN-PLUS project), see https://office.clarin.eu/v/CE-2015-0684-LR_switchboard_spec.pdf

+- Claus Zinn.
+The CLARIN Language Resource Switchboard.
+CLARIN 2016 Annual Conference, Aix-en-Provence, France, 2016.